If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 It pays to be flexible, if you can be, between early October and early November.
 The colors are totally dependant on the weather, so each year they will turn at slightly different times.

 (Of course being too flexible and not booking your accommodation well in advance means the prices will be higher.
-Or booked out!)
+Or booked out!
+Yikes, it’s a fine balance)

 Pro tip: try and plan your visit mid-week to avoid weekend crowds (and rates)!

-This detailed fall foliage guide should go a long way to helping you get the best views in the best places at the right time.
-It is filled with links to check on latest updates and provides everything you need to know to have a blast during your road trip.
+This detailed New England fall foliage guide should go a long way to helping you get the best views in the best places at the right time.
+It is filled with links to check up on the latest updates and provides everything you need to know to have a blast during your road trip.

 You’ll be leaf-peeping at all of the dazzling colors of autumn and enjoying this natural wonder, taking pictures like a pro!
 And if you are taking photos on your phone, I put together this easy guide for how to take great pics on an iPhone.

-New England is a hugely popular region for a USA road trip, and every fall the thick canopy of trees turn from green into bright yellows, reds, oranges starting in the north and blazing south across hills and valleys.
+New England is a hugely popular region for a USA road trip, and every fall the thick canopy of trees turn from green into bright yellows, reds, oranges and every shade in between, starting in the north and blazing south across hills and valleys.

-Roads are carpeted with vibrant leaves, parks gleam with the colourful promise of winter, and mountainous landscapes take on a whole new character.
+Roads are carpeted with vibrant leaves, parks gleam with the colorful promise of winter, and mountainous landscapes take on a whole new character.
 The leaf peeping season has begun!

 Best places to see the fall colors in every NE state